Physical Address

 }

 Boom!
 You’ve just built your own Arduino-powered Mecanum robot.
-Whether you’re doing this for fun, a school project, or a robotics competition, this is a great hands-on way to level up your maker skills.
+Whether you’re doing this for fun, as a school project, or for a robotics competition, this is a great hands-on way to elevate your maker skills.

 Next steps you can try: